f5devcentral/nginx_automation_examples/workflow guides/nginxaas-nap/Readme.md

 6. Paste the variable value
 7. Click **Add variable**

-This workflow requires the following secrets and variable to be configured in your GitHub repository:
+This workflow requires the following secrets and variables to be configured in your GitHub repository:

 ### Required Secrets and Variables